On this page

 Saying one thing on your DS-160 and something different in person is one of the fastest paths to refusal.
 Officers review your application before calling you forward.
 If your stated travel dates, employment, family details, or prior travel history do not match what you say at the window, the officer will treat it as dishonesty — and dishonesty overrides everything else.
 Review your DS-160 the night before and make sure your interview answers are perfectly consistent.

-What Section 214(b) Means for Visitor Visas
+What Section 214(b) Really Means for Visitor Visas

 #Section 214(b) is the most common legal basis for B-1/B-2 denials — and the most misunderstood.
 Understanding how it works specifically for visitor visas is essential for both first-time applicants and those reapplying after a refusal.